gromacs/gromacs/docs/reference-manual/functions.rst

 determines the highest magnitude of wave vectors :math:`m_x,m_y,m_z` to use in each direction.
 With a 3-nm cubic box this example would use :math:`11` wave vectors (from :math:`-5` to :math:`5`) in each direction.
-The ewald-rtol parameter is the relative strength of the electrostatic interaction at the cut-off.
+The ``ewald-rtol`` parameter is the relative strength of the electrostatic interaction at the cut-off.
 Decreasing this gives you a more accurate direct sum, but a less accurate reciprocal sum.

+.. _pme:

 PME
 ~~~

-Particle-mesh Ewald is a method proposed by Tom Darden Darden, York, and
+Particle-mesh Ewald is a method proposed by Tom
-Pedersen (1993) to improve the performance of the reciprocal sum.
+Darden \ :ref:`14 <refDarden93>` to improve the performance of the reciprocal sum.
 Instead of directly summing wave vectors, the charges are assigned to a
 grid using interpolation.
 The implementation in |Gromacs| uses cardinal
-B-spline interpolation Essmann et al. (1995), which is referred to as
+B-spline interpolation \ :ref:`15 <refEssmann95>`, which is referred to as
 smooth PME (SPME).
 The grid is then Fourier transformed with a 3D FFT
 algorithm and the reciprocal energy term obtained by a single sum over
 the grid in k-space.